Total Electrical 20 New

 Total Electrical 20 New: Course Description

 These comprehensive Total Electrical 20 training courses are aimed at non-electrical and electrical persons wishing to up-skill or re-train.
-The aim of the Total Electrical 20 training courses is to provide a level of competence, which will allow work to be safely and efficiently carried out on Electrical Equipment and Systems all within a 4 or 6 week period.
+The aim of the Total Electrical 20 training course is to provide a level of competence, which will allow work to be safely and efficiently carried out on Electrical Equipment and Systems all within a 4 period.

 A 4 week Total Electrical 20 training course which gives you the foundation knowledge you need to commence working as a domestic electrician.
 The Total Electrical 20 training courses are a mixture of both practical work and theoretical study, with the emphasis being put on as much practical as possible.